yukinagae/genkit-firebase-functions-slack-bolt-sample/README.md

 $ firebase login
 ```

-To keep your OpenAI API key safe when using Firebase Functions, store it as a secret in GCP Secret Manger:
+To keep your secret keys safe when using Firebase Functions, store then as secret values in Google Cloud Secret Manger:

 ```bash
 $ firebase functions:secrets:set OPENAI_API_KEY